lume/lume.github.io/api/behaviors/PropReceiver.md

 Forwards properties of a specified `observedObject` onto properties of `this` object.
-The properties to be received from `observedObject` are those listed in the `static receivedProperties` array, or the ones decorated with `
+The properties to be received from `observedObject` are those listed in the `receivedProperties` array, or the ones decorated with `

 ## Properties